knitli/knitli-site/cmgf2pwpd000602i69k2m66di.md

 ## The Bottom Line

-Developer tools should make complex problems understandable, not add complexity of their own.
+Developer tools should make complex problems understandable, not add complexity on top.

 I spent a week confused by tree-sitter's terminology.
-I spent the next two weeks analyzing 25 languages and redesigning it.
+I spent the next week analyzing 25 languages and redesigning it.
 Now, every engineer who touches CodeWeaver saves that week I lost.

 That's a good trade.